Healthdirect Free Australian health advice you can count on.

 Key facts

-• Delirium is a sudden change in your thinking and behaviour.
+• Delirium is a sudden change in the way you think and behave.

 • Delirium is often caused by changes in your health, such as an infection or a medicine change.

-• If you are in hospital and at risk of delirium, your doctor will provide care to stop delirium from happening.
+• If you're in hospital and at risk, your doctor will provide care to prevent delirium.

 What is delirium?